Our Garden

 Diversity of habitat is key for both wildlife and the wider environment, and the positive effects of a naturalistic approach to gardening is becoming very clear.
 Our charity, the Knoll Gardens Foundation, was founded to better understand and promote the benefits that Knoll’s gardening style brings to both gardeners and wildlife.
 With a dedicated team of volunteers, and in partnership with several wildlife organisations, the charity is learning more about the relationship between Knoll’s planting styles and natural biodiversity.
 Wildlife surveys to date have shown just how crucial planting can be in terms of sustaining certain wildlife and there are exciting new plans to further develop this area of research.

-Anyone wishing to support this valuable work please visit the foundation page.
+Anyone wishing to learn more about this valuable work please visit the foundation page.

 In the nineteen seventies, Wimborne Botanic Garden – as Knoll was then known – first opened to the public.
 John and Enid May, the creators of the garden, arrived in the late nineteen sixties and began planting the garden on what had been a carrot field alongside an existing market garden and nursery called ‘The Knoll’.
-Among the new plantings, many hybrid Rhododendrons were raised along with the first hybrid Phygelius (cape fuchsia), named Phygelius African Queen.
+Among the new plantings, many hybrid Rhododendrons were raised along with the first phygelius (cape fuchsia) hybrid, named Phygelius African Queen.

-In 1988 new owners changed the name to Knoll Gardens, mirroring the name of the original nursery.
-Additional water and formal garden areas were developed, with the gardens appearing on BBC TV’s Gardeners World for the first time – the beginning of a happy friendship.
+In 1988 new owners, Sally & Kevin Martin, changed the name to Knoll Gardens, mirroring the name of the original nursery.
+New ponds and a formal garden were developed, with the gardens appearing on BBC TV’s Gardeners World for the first time – the beginning of a happy friendship.

 In 1994, Knoll Gardens came into the care of Neil Lucas and John and Janet Flude.
-They brought with them a range of unusual plants including ceanothus, itea, and the wonderful Viburnum cylindricum, which was planted in what has since become the Decennium border.
+They brought with them many interesting & unusual plants – including a number of grasses.

-Neil continued developing his naturalistic style of gardening, using the existing backdrop of rare and usual trees and shrubs as a foil, he planted many grasses and perennials in informal plantings intended to match the right plant with the right place.
+Neil continued developing his naturalistic style, using the existing backdrop of rare and usual trees and shrubs as a foil.
+He planted many grasses and perennials in informal plantings intended to match the right plant with the right place.

-In 2008 Neil started a charity, the Knoll Gardens Foundation.
-The charity is tasked with achieving a better understanding of the relationship between Knoll’s naturalistic style and the gardens wildlife; and to use that knowledge to help inspire others to adopt a similar, resource conscious, wildlife friendly, naturalistic approach to the design and care of our gardens and the built environment.
+In 2008 Neil and Ross started a small charity, the Knoll Gardens Foundation.
+The charity is tasked with achieving a better understanding of the relationship between Knoll’s naturalistic style and the gardens wildlife.

-Now the UK’s leading authority on ornamental grasses, Neil was spending much time developing the specialist nursery and expanding what had become a significant mail order service, that continues to be supported by a comprehensive and well respected website.
-Alongside the fast developing business he found time to continue and to refine his naturalistic style in the gardens.
-Nursery Manager, Ross Humphrey, was now overseeing the production of Knoll’s range of grasses and flowering perennials – and had joined Neil as joint Director of Knoll Gardens Ltd.
+As the UK’s leading ornamental grass specialist, Neil and Ross were spending much time developing the fast growing business and expanding what had become a significant mail order service, that continues to be supported by a comprehensive and well respected website.

-The gardens continue to evolve today with innovative new projects such as the Dry Meadow and Rain Garden that are now establishing beautifully, while 2023 saw the completion of the Dragon Gardens replanting in the ‘Prairie’ style.
-Future projects include the redesign of the Bark Circle that is planned for 2024/2025 and will include meadow style mixes of grasses and perennials for both sunny and shady areas.
+Today the gardens continue to evolve with projects such as the Dry Meadow and the Rain Garden, while 2023 saw the completion of the Dragon Gardens replanting in the ‘Prairie’ style.
+Future projects both large and small are planned, include the redesign of the Bark Circle borders during 2026/2027, to become a low meadow style mix of grasses and perennials.

 Get Our Newsletter